Charging dynamics of electric double layer nanocapacitors in mean-field

 Here, $\rho(z,t)=q_+en_+(z,t)-q_-en_-(z,t)$ is the electric charge density.
 Eq.~\eqref{eqm:NP} is a continuity equation, whose current has a drift and a diffusion term.
 Its equilibrium zero-current state retrieves the Poisson-Boltzmann distribution \cite{Hunter}.
 Eq.~\eqref{eqm:Poisson} is the Poisson equation.

-We solve numerically Eqs.~\eqref{eqm:NP}-\eqref{eqm:Poisson} via a flux-conservative finite-difference integration scheme, described in \cite{supp}.
-Boundary conditions are the desired potential difference and the vanishing of the ionic current at the electrodes.
+We solve numerically Eqs.~\eqref{eqm:NP}-\eqref{eqm:Poisson} via a flux-conservative finite-difference integration scheme, described \IP{in our companion paper~\cite{supp}, which also includes a nondimensionalisation of the equations and a more detailed analysis of the regimes and times scales discussed below.} Boundary conditions are the desired potential difference and the vanishing of the ionic current at the electrodes.
 We work in the canonical ensemble, with no salt reservoir.
 We collect data for a range of applied voltages and salt concentrations spanning, respectively, 5 and 10 orders of magnitude.
 We quantify the initial densities $n^0_\pm=n_\pm(z,0)=\int_{-L}^L n_\pm(z,t) \,\mathrm{d}z / (2L)$ through the dimensionless quantity $\lD/L$, where $\lD=[ (q_+^2 n^0_+ + q_-^2 n^0_-) e^2 / (\kB T \varepsilon_0 \varepsilon_r) ]^{-1/2}$ and defines the Debye screening length.
 The salt concentration is $n^0=n^0_+/q_+=n^0_-/q_-$.
-We analyse the time evolution of the surface charge density $\sigma(t)$ on the electrodes, (equal and opposite on the two sides, as the current entering the generator equals the exiting one) and of the ionic densities $n_\pm(z,t)$ through the proxy $\rho(\pm L, t)$ to reduce dimensionality.
+We analyse the time evolution of the surface charge density $\sigma(t) \propto \partial \phi / \partial z (\pm L,t) $ (equal and opposite on the two electrodes, as the current entering the generator equals the exiting one), and of the ionic densities $n_\pm(z,t)$ through the proxy $\rho(\pm L, t)$.
 We characterise the relaxation to the equilibrium values $\sigma_\mathrm{eq}=\sigma(t\to\infty)$ and $\rho_\mathrm{eq}^\pm=\rho(\pm L, t\to\infty)$ by inspecting all curves for exponential or linear relaxation rates.